Ketogenic diet food list – what to eat

-Legumes, such as beans and lentils, are high in carbs.
-Moderate amounts of root vegetables may be OK (unless you’re eating extremely low carb).
+Legumes, such as beans and lentils, are high in carbs too.
+Small amounts of certain root vegetables (other than potatoes and sweet potatoes) may be OK.

 - Beer: Liquid bread.
 Full of rapidly absorbed carbs.
 But there are a few lower-carb beers

 - Fruit: Very sweet, lots of sugar.
-Eat once in a while.
+Eat once in a while perhaps.
 Treat fruit as a natural form of candy.
 Learn more

 Eat real food

 This folder with basic keto advice can be printed for easy reference, or given to curious friends.

 Keto is a low-carb diet, not “no carb”.
 So how much of carbs can you eat in a day?

 The answer is that it depends.
 But as a rough guide stay under 20 grams per day for maximum effect, and everyone who wants some benefits of low-carb eating (like effortless weight loss) should probably aim for at least staying under 100 grams of carbs per day.

 Below are three examples of how a low-carb meal can look, depending on how many carbs you eat per day.
 Learn about how many carbs can be appropriate for you

 A proper keto low-carb diet always means you get a lot more energy from natural fat (like butter or olive oil, etc.).